robocube/rcl/README.md

     RCL>o.f {}
     100

-### Cubes

-Cubes are RCL's native tabular data structure.
-Cubes are intended to facilate advanced query and data analysis operations within RCL without the assistance of additional tools, infrastructure or api's.
+So long as the invocation of the operation contains the name of the block to which the operation belongs, all of the variables contained within `o` will be visible to the operation.

 ### Templates

 Templates are a way to compose arbitrary text fragments in RCL.
-They are similar to "here docs" in other languages.
-Templates are used to produce complex, multiline documents.
+Similar to "here docs" in other languages, templates are used to produce complex, multiline documents.

 Suppose we have the following content in a file templates.rcl: